TWvR/AneufinderFileFilter/README.md

 ## Final comments

-This script was built while being a novice in R programming.
-Hence, the actual code could have been propably much more efficient.
+This script was one of my first builds, hence the coding could probably have been more efficient.
 Nevertheless I hope it can be used to your benefit.
 If you have any questions or need help with running the script, please don't hesitate to send me a message.

 Thomas van Ravesteyn